Atticus29/AvB/README.md

 - [x] As a user, I'd like to be able to add two different treatment categories to the experiment.
 - [x] As a user, I'd like to be able to set an effect size difference/sensitivity level I'd like to notice between my treatments (i.e., do I care if there's statistical significance but treatment 2 is only 0.01% better than treatment 1?).
 - [x] As a user, I'd like to be able to see all of my created experiments.
-- [ ] As a user, I'd like to be able to add a successful trial to a treatment.
+- [x] As a user, I'd like to be able to add a successful trial to a treatment.
-- [ ] As a user, I'd like to be able to add a failed trial to a treatment.
+- [x] As a user, I'd like to be able to add a failed trial to a treatment.
+- [x] As a user, I'd like to be able to see how many trials remain for treatment 1 and, separately, for treatment 2, before statistically-significant differences (at effect size x) can be detected.
 - [ ] As a user, I'd like to be able to see how many total trials I have run for each treatment.
-- [ ] As a user, I'd like to be able to see how many trials remain for treatment 1 and, separately, for treatment 2, before statistically-significant differences (at effect size x) can be detected.
+- [ ] As a user, I'd like to see the results of the significance test once all of my trials have been completed

 ## Planning